osadalakmal/parakeet-dictation/README.md

 - Global hotkey (Globe/Function key) to trigger dictation
 - Transcribes speech to text using OpenAI's Whisper model locally
 - Automatically pastes transcribed text at your cursor position
+- **NEW**: AI-powered text enhancement - when you have text selected, your voice becomes an instruction to modify that text using AWS Bedrock (Claude)
 - Visual feedback with menu bar icon status

 ## Setup and Installation